awernick/google-assistant-node/README.md

 # Google Assistant SDK for Node
 This wrapper allows you to use the Google Assistant api in any Node application.
 It handles events, audio buffering, and client connection automatically.

+This module uses the GRPC implementation of the Google Assistant SDK.
+More info can be found [here](https://developers.google.com/assistant/sdk/reference/rpc/google.assistant.embedded.v1alpha1).

 ## Installation
 ```sh